BitcoinDesign/Guide/guide/glossary/node.md

    layout = "float-left"
 %}

-**Archival full nodes** store the entire Bitcoin block chain, and send historical data to other nodes.
+**Archival full nodes** store the entire Bitcoin blockchain, and send historical data to other nodes.

 </div>